This post has been updated with new links and fresh content. 🙂

 On the other hand, if you sell fewer than 100 products, you owe it to yourself to get as granular as possible.

-To set up your first SPAG, start off by setting up your first shopping campaign (if you haven’t already), by clicking +Campaign on the campaigns tab of the AdWords interface, then selecting Shopping campaign.
+To set up your first SPAG, start off by setting up your first shopping campaign (if you haven’t already), by clicking +Campaign on the campaigns tab of the Google Ads interface, then selecting Shopping campaign.

 When you add a new shopping campaign, you’ll need to select which Merchant account it’s associated with and your target country of sale.